tomsch420/phd-thesis/chapters/probabilistic_models.typ

 A PC is decomposable if all of its product units are decomposable.
 ]

-While decomposability is nice for marginal inference, it comes at the prices of expressiveness.
-There are relationships between variables that cannot be captured but only approximated by circuits, such as linear dependence ($X = a Y + b$).
-(TODO CITE?)
+While decomposability is nice for marginal inference, it comes at the price of expressiveness.
+There are relationships between variables that cannot be captured but only approximated by circuits, such as linear dependence (e. g. $X = a Y + b$).

-In this, one of the objectives is to do probabilistic reasoning over the behavior of robots.
+In this thesis, one of the objectives is to do probabilistic reasoning over the behavior of robots.
 Since PyCRAM formalizes the thinking process in a computer program, the information that is available to the robot at execution is already transformed into a usable form.
 Hence, it is unlikely that relationships are needed that cannot be sufficiently approximated by a decently sized circuit.

 The second requirement for marginal inference is smoothness of sum units.